sualeh/What-a-Character/src/main/slides/what-a-character-unicode-support-in-python.md

 - `0xHHHHHH` - where H is a case-insensitive hexadecimal character
 - Specify code plane with code point
-- No surrogate pairs needed
+- Supports code points in supplemental planes

 ## Python Unicode Code Point Literals